UBIFS FAQ and HOWTO

 14. Does UBIFS become slower when it is full?

-15. Why df reports too few free space?
+15. Why does df report too little free space?

-18. How to extract files from an UBI/UBIFS image?
+19. How do I extract files from an UBI/UBIFS image?

 20. I need more space - should I make UBIFS journal smaller?

-22. Why my file has zeroes at the end after an unclean reboot?
+22. Why does my file have zeroes at the end after an unclean reboot?

 23. What does the "ubifs_bgt0_0" thread do?